 - 1. Before any employee may be required to use a respirator with a negative or positive tight-fitting face-piece, the employee must be fit tested with the same make, model, style, and size respirator that will be used.
 This applies to all tight-fitting respirators, including air purifying and SCBA. - 2.
-Fit testing will be repeated on an annual basis and usually on the day of the annual physical for all employees required to use a respirator and for any other employees who wish to have it.
+Fit testing will be repeated on an annual basis and usually on the day of the annual physical.
 See OSHA MANDATED FIT TESTING PROCEDURES